 Although the consultation refers to the existing benefits of night flights there is no attempt to quantify them.
-It is stated in paragraph 1 that aviation 'directly supports around 230,000 jobs ... and contributes over £21bn annually to UK GDP.' but that includes flights at all times of day; it also includes aircraft manufacture and aerospace.
-These benefits accrue equally to day flights and night flights.
+It is stated in paragraph 1 that aviation 'directly supports around 230,000 jobs ... and contributes over £21bn annually to UK GDP.' but that includes flights at all times of day; it also includes aircraft manufacture and aerospace.1 These benefits accrue equally to day flights and night flights.
 So the actual benefit per flight is small.

 The economic benefits of night flights at Gatwick are particularly small.
-There is little or no freight which requires nighttime delivery.
+There is little or no freight which requires night-time delivery.
 Most of the night flights are to or from holiday destinations with no special justification on business grounds.
 Because of the paucity of public transport in the middle of the night, greater use is made of private transport so night flights contribute more than their share to pollution.
-We understand the argument that night flights allow airlines to make more use of their aircraft with three rotations a day but that is a doubtful benefit as most maintenance and depreciation are based on flying times.
+We understand the argument that night flights allow airlines to make more use of their aircraft with three rotations a day but that is a doubtful benefit as most maintenance and depreciation are based on flying times: Any calculation of economic benefits is suspect unless it considers the hidden subsidy to airlines as a result of paying no fuel tax and no VAT, the benefit of which is about four times the revenue from air passenger duty.